MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 Check that a valid certificate and all intermediate Certificate Authority certificates are installed correctly, and that the TLS connection settings are correct on SBC.

-In some cases, everything might look correct.
+Sometimes, everything might look correct.
 However, a closer examination of the packet capture might reveal that the TLS certificate of the Intermediate Certificate Authority isn’t provided to the Teams infrastructure.

 </details>